davardoust/PHICAD/README.md

 - Studying socio-cultural dynamics in online Persian discourse.
 - Developing robust and unbiased content moderation systems for Persian-speaking users.

+## Related Paper

+For more details, please refer to the associated paper: [The Dark Side of Instagram: A Large Dataset for Identifying Persian Harmful Comments](<https://www.researchgate.net/publication/386905191>)

 ## Citation
 If you use PHICAD in your research, please cite:
 ```